MerosCrypto/Meros/docs/RPC/Eventual/Transactions.md

     - `proof`     (int)
     - `argon`     (string)

+### `getWeight`

+`getWeight` replies with the Merit behind a Transaction still in Epochs.
+It takes in one argument:
+- Hash (string)

+The result is an int of the weight.

+### `getVerifiers`

+`getVerifiers` replies with the Merit Holders who verified a Transaction still in Epochs.
+It takes in one argument:
+- Hash (string)

+The result is an array of strings, each a Merit Holder's BLS Public Key.

 ### `getUTXOs`

-`getUTXOs` fecthes and replies with the addresses' UTXOs.
+`getUTXOs` replies with the addresses' UTXOs.
 It takes in one argument:
 - Address (string)

 The result is an array of objects, each as follows:
 - `hash` (string)
 - `nonce` (int)

-### `getWeight`

-`getWeight` fetches and replies with the Merit behind a Transaction.
-It takes in one argument:
-- Hash (string)

-The result is an int of the weight.

 ### `publishClaim`

-`publishClaim` parses the serialized Claim, add it to the local Transactions DAG, and if it's valid, publish it.
+`publishClaim` parses the serialized Claim, adds it to the local Transactions DAG, and if it's valid, publishes it.
 It takes in one argument.
 - Claim (string).

 The result is a bool of true.

 ### `publishSend`

-`publishSend` parses the serialized Send, add it to the local Transactions DAG, and if it's valid, publish it.
+`publishSend` parses the serialized Send, adds it to the local Transactions DAG, and if it's valid, publishes it.
 It takes in one argument.
 - Send (string).

 The result is a bool of true.

 ### `publishData`

-`publishData` parses the serialized Data, add it to the local Transactions DAG, and if it's valid, publish it.
+`publishData` parses the serialized Data, adds it to the local Transactions DAG, and if it's valid, publishes it.
 It takes in one argument.
 - Data (string).

 The result is a bool of true.